KnowBe4’s Ransomware Simulator "RanSim" gives you a quick look at the effectiveness of your existing network protection.

 See the full RanSim Product Manual for more details.

 It’s a given that ransomware is here to stay for the foreseeable future.
 It’s not new, so organizations should be pretty well-versed in how to stave an attack, as well as how to remediate one should it successfully encrypt the organization’s data and/or systems.
-However, attacks have changed in recent years so these are the best prevention steps to take in 2021:
+However, attacks have changed in recent years so these are the best prevention steps to take:

 Once RanSim has finished running all of the test scenarios, you can download a CSV file of the information you found after launching RanSim.
 This CSV can be used to compare how your files hold up against the various ransomware attacks.
 You can find the download link in the top right corner of the Results page.